Colin97/OpenShape_code/README.md

 ```
 python3 download_data.py
 ```
-The total data size is ~205G and will be downloaded in parallel.
+The total data size is ~205G and files will be downloaded and uncompressed in parallel.
 If you don't need training and evaluation on the Objaverse dataset, you can skip that part (~185G).

 2. Run the training by the following command:
 ```
 wandb login {YOUR_WANDB_ID}
 python3 src/main.py dataset.train_batch_size=20 --trial_name bs_20
 ```
 The default config can be found in `src/configs/train.yml`, which is trained on a single A100 GPU.
 You can also change the setting by passing the arguments.
-Here are some examples used in the paper:
+Here are some examples for main experiments used in the paper:

 ```
 python3 src/mian.py --trail_name spconv_all